BEFORE YOU GO...

 Every sector is making use of AI to personalise services for customers and expedite business workflows.
 FinTech and RegTech are commonly adopting blockchain, robotic process automation, and artificial intelligence for KYC and Customer Due Diligence (CDD).

-Forward-thinking businesses are examining consumer behaviour, defining their risk profiles, analysing transactions, and spotting negative media and reputational threats using AI.
+Forward-thinking businesses are examining consumer behavior, defining their risk profiles, analyzing transactions, and spotting negative media and reputational threats using AI.
 Artificial intelligence has the power to revolutionise the way businesses run by lowering manual input and increasing rates of false positives.